GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-statistics-landsat/_details.md

 Calculation of clear count, wet count and water summary (percentage of clear observations that are wet).

 For each WO pixel through time:

+<span class="processing-steps"></span>

 1. count the number of clear observations (ie observations not masked by pixel quality for cloud, shadows or sensor issues) to produce clear count dataset;
-2. count the number of clear observations that are wet to produce wet count dataset;
+1. count the number of clear observations that are wet to produce wet count dataset;
-3. create the ratio of wet to clear from the wet and clear count datasets and produce as a percentage dataset.
+1. create the ratio of wet to clear from the wet and clear count datasets and produce as a percentage dataset.

 % ## Software